phdepaula/Time-Capsule/web/README.md

 For the project to work, it is necessary to guarantee all the configurations described in this section.

 ## Global Variables
-Create a local file named .env.local root directory (web) defining global variables.
+Create a local file named .env.local in the root directory (web) defining global variables.

 The following variables must be defined in the file: